Language:

 Christmas Decorations

-Even though we celebrate Christmas during the summertime in Brazil we still follow the same Christmas decorations as the ones used in the Northern hemisphere.
-That means snowmen, sleights, stockings, and all of this stuff to are used to decorate our homes for Christmas.
+Even though we celebrate Christmas during the summertime in Brazil, we still follow the same Christmas decorations as the ones used in the Northern Hemisphere.
+That means snowmen, sleights, stockings, and all of this stuff that is used to decorate our homes for Christmas.

 As a very religious country, many Brazilians also use nativity scenes as decoration.
 In fact, this is a very important part of Christmas decoration in Brazil, with nativity scenes of all sizes displayed in living rooms, shops, shopping malls, parks, and front yards.